aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/set-resource-properties/_index.md

 import java.math.BigDecimal;
 ```

-## Step 1: Create a Project Object
+## Step 1: create a project object
-Creating a **project object** is the first step to any MS Project manipulation.
-It represents the entire project file in memory.
+The `Project` class is the top‑level object that represents an entire MS Project file in memory.
+Instantiating it creates a blank project you can populate with tasks, resources, and other data.

 ```java
 Project project = new Project();
 ```

-## Step 2: Add a Resource (add resource ms project)
+## Step 2: add a resource (add resource ms project)
-Now we’ll **add resource MS Project** using the Resources collection.
-The resource name can be anything that makes sense for your schedule.
+The `Resource` class models a single project resource such as a person, equipment, or material.
+Adding a resource via `project.getResources().add()` returns a non‑null `Resource` instance ready for property configuration.

 ```java
 Resource rsc = project.getResources().add("Rsc");
 ```

-## Step 3: Set Resource Properties (how to set rates)
+## Step 3: set resource properties (how to set rates)
+The `Rsc` enum contains constants for resource fields such as `STANDARD_RATE` and `OVERTIME_RATE`.
-Here’s where we **set the standard rate** and also demonstrate how to set an overtime rate.
-These rates are stored as `BigDecimal` values to preserve precision.
+You set the standard and overtime rates by calling `set` on the `Resource` object with the appropriate `Rsc` enum values.
+Rates are stored as `BigDecimal` to preserve monetary precision.

 ```java
 // Set standard rate for the resource